 - Raise awareness of the teacher’s role and influence, particularly in the natural sciences and mathematics

 Statoil will monitor the Teach First candidates’ development and performance as science teachers and as managers.
-Statoil guarantees them a job interview once they have completed the programme.
+Statoil may offer a job interview once they have completed the programme.
 If appointed to a position, the candidates will be included in the company’s global postgraduate entry programme.

 The application process will be handled by Statoil in cooperation with the Education Agency in Oslo (UDE).